xharris/blankejs/love2d/lua/blanke/docs/repeater.md

 ```
 rate            -- particle is emitted every x seconds
+emit_count		-- how many particles to emit at once by default
 count           -- readonly. how many particles are currently alive
 particles[]     -- list of current particles. modifying values in this is not recommended
 ```